StreamWatch

-Volunteers

-A cadre of approximately 70 trained volunteers monitors stream conditions at representative sites throughout the watershed.
+StreamWatch was founded in 2002 as a joint project of The Nature Conservancy, the Rivanna Conservation Society, the Thomas Jefferson Soil and Water Conservation District, the Rivanna River Basin Commission and the Thomas Jefferson Planning District Commission.
+Conservation groups.
 Benthic invertebrate (see bioindicator), sedimentation, stream habitat, and other types of data are collected by volunteers and professionals using established scientific protocols.
 StreamWatch tracks land-use data, including data about agriculture, forestry, and residential and commercial development.
 Fieldwork, interpretation, and reporting are guided by a technical advisory committee composed of academic and resource agency scientists.
 StreamWatch also compiles Rivanna watershed data collected by other organizations.

-Data Collection

-Beginning in spring 2007, StreamWatch set out to study relationships between land use, stream habitat, and stream biology in the Rivanna River watershed.
-More than 120 volunteers, interns, environmental professionals, and academics helped gather, manage, and analyze data from 51 sites and their watersheds.